KatharineME/how_to_create_video/README.md

 Keynote

-## Upload and Store
+## Upload

-Upload once a week to channel.
+Once a week to YouTube

+## Store

-Store raw copy in hard drive.
+Keep raw copy in hard drive